neozhixuan/qumula-trader/README.md

 ## Objective

-Explore whether introducing multi-agentic generative AI in low timeframe trading is feasible, and is able to generate alpha that beats single/zero-agent frameworks
+Explore whether introducing multi-agentic generative AI in low timeframe trading is feasible, and is able to generate alpha that beats single/zero-agent frameworks.

 ## Setup